katkaramruta64/PredictLaptopCost./README.md

 # PredictLaptopCost.
-This project predicts laptop price using Machine Learning
+This project predicts laptop price using Machine Learning.project include data cleaning also implemented regression algorithm for prediction.